Blazze23/character-counter/README.md

+# Character / Word Counter App

+This is a small and simple app that counts, characters, words, lines, and symbols entered in to the textarea.
+It is created with React.
+Live preview available at:

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).